abradley2/elm-game-logic/README.md

-This is a fork of [justgook/elm-game-logic](https://github.com/justgook/elm-game-logic) that has a few bug fixes that I needed sooner rather than later.
+This is a fork of [justgook/elm-game-logic](https://github.com/justgook/elm-game-logic) that has a few bug fixes and an additional way to fold over components.

 * https://github.com/justgook/elm-game-logic/pull/5
 * https://github.com/justgook/elm-game-logic/pull/4

-Currently I don't have any extra features or functions and as of now I don't have any that I want to add.

 # Game Logic